Kees de Boer: Swansea City

 De Boer played youth football for FC Volendam, Ajax and Swansea City.
 He made his professional debut for Swansea's first team in a 3–1 home win over Northampton Town at Liberty Stadium in the EFL Cup.
 De Boer replaced Yan Dhanda in the 90th minute.

 ADO Den Haag

 On 2 June 2020, De Boer signed a two-year contract with Eredivisie club ADO Den Haag, after his contract with Swansea had expired.
 He made his ADO league debut on 13 September 2020 in a 2–0 away loss to Heracles Almelo.

 After a disastrous season, in which ADO finished bottom of the league and suffered relegation to the Eerste Divisie, De Boer exercised a relegation option in his contract to leave the club as a free agent.

 VVV-Venlo

 De Boer joined VVV-Venlo, who had suffered relegation alongside ADO, on 6 July 2021, signing a two-year contract with an option for an additional season.
 He was in the starting lineup on his debut for the club, a 2–2 home draw on the opening day of the 2021–22 season.

+De Boer left VVV at the end of the 2022–23 season, as his contract was not extended.

+Ternana

+On 15 September 2023, De Boer officially joined Italian side Ternana on a free transfer, signing a one-year contract with the club, with an option for another season.